josepabellana/StructuredFinance/README.md

 Purpose of the app

-Learn Python along alowing frontEnd queries to fetch quantFinance Data
+Learn Python along allowing frontEnd queries to fetch quantFinance Data

 v1.0.0